MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 |From Public<sup>*</sup>|To Self-Signed|Not Supported||
 |From Public<sup>*</sup>|To Public<sup>*</sup>|Supported|1803 & Later|

 <sup>*</sup>Indicates that the Public Certificate Authorities are part of the Windows Trusted Root Program.
-You can find the full list in the article [Microsoft Trusted Root Certificate Program: Participants (as of June 27, 2017)](https://gallery.technet.microsoft.com/Trusted-Root-Certificate-123665ca).
+You can find the full list in the article [List of Participants - Microsoft Trusted Root Program](/security/trusted-root/participants-list.md).

-### Expiration alerts

-When secrets are within 30 days of expiration, the following alerts are generated in the administrator portal:

-- Pending service account password expiration
-- Pending internal certificate expiration
-- Pending external certificate expiration

-Completing the secret rotation steps in the following sections will resolve these alerts.

-> [!Note]
-> Azure Stack Hub environments on pre-1811 versions may see alerts for pending internal certificate or secret expirations.
-These alerts are inaccurate and should be ignored without running internal secret rotation.
-Inaccurate internal secret expiration alerts are a known issue that's resolved in 1811.
-Internal secrets won't expire unless the environment has been active for two years.

 ## Prerequisites

 > [!IMPORTANT]
-> For pre-1811 versions: If secret rotation has already been performed, you must update to version 1811 or later before you execute secret rotation again.
+> For pre-1811 versions: If secret rotation has already been performed, you must update to version 1811 or later before you perform secret rotation again.
 Secret Rotation must be executed via the [Privileged Endpoint](azure-stack-privileged-endpoint.md) and requires Azure Stack Hub Operator credentials.
-If you don't know whether secret rotation has been run on your environment, update to 1811 before executing secret rotation again.
+If you don't know whether secret rotation has been run on your environment, update to 1811 before performing secret rotation.

 For rotation of internal and external secrets: